To chalc to your uv project

 (see the file CMakeLists.txt for details).

-$ export NO_USE_VPKG
+export NO_USE_VPKG

-> $Env:NO_USE_VPKG = $null
+$Env:NO_USE_VPKG = $null

-Build the package wheel using pip wheel
+Build the package using your build tool of choice.

 Building the Documentation¶

-$ make html
+make -C docs html

-> python -m pybind11_stubgen chalc.chromatic --numpy-array-use-type-var --output-dir ../src
+python -m pybind11_stubgen chalc.chromatic --numpy-array-use-type-var --output-dir ..\src

-> python -m pybind11_stubgen chalc.filtration --numpy-array-use-type-var --output-dir ../src
+python -m pybind11_stubgen chalc.filtration --numpy-array-use-type-var --output-dir ..\src

-> sphinx-build -M html source build
+sphinx-build -M html source build

 This will build the documentation into the folder docs/build